John Wayne Gacy: Employees

-On July 26, 1976, Gacy picked up 18-year-old David Cram as he hitchhiked on Elston Avenue.
-Gacy offered him a job with PDM, and he began work the same evening.
-On August 21, Cram moved into his house.
+On July 26, 1976, Gacy picked up 18-year-old hitchhiker David Cram and offered him a job with PDM; he began work the same evening.
+On August 21, Cram moved into Gacy's house.
 The next day, Cram and Gacy had several drinks to celebrate his 19th birthday, with Gacy dressed as Pogo.
-Gacy conned Cram into donning handcuffs, his wrists cuffed in front of his body rather than behind.
+Gacy tricked Cram into donning handcuffs, his wrists cuffed in front of his body rather than behind.
 He swung Cram around while holding the chain linking the cuffs, then said he intended to rape him.
-Cram kicked Gacy in the face and freed himself from the handcuffs.
+Cram kicked Gacy in the face and freed himself.

 A month later, Gacy appeared at Cram's bedroom door intending to rape him, saying, "Dave, you really don't know who I am.
 Maybe it would be good if you give me what I want."
 Cram resisted, straddling Gacy, who left the bedroom, stating, "You ain't no fun."
-Cram moved out on October 5 and left PDM, although he did periodically work for Gacy over the following two years.
-Shortly after Cram moved out of Gacy's house another employee, 18-year-old Michael Rossi, moved in.
+Cram moved out on October 5 and left PDM (although he periodically worked for Gacy over the following two years).
+Shortly afterwards, another employee, 18-year-old Michael Rossi, moved in.
 Rossi had worked for PDM since May 23, 1976.
 He lived with Gacy until April 1977.
 Rossi sometimes assisted Gacy in clowning at grand openings of businesses: Gacy as Pogo and Rossi as Patches.

 Politics

-Gacy also entered local Democratic Party politics, initially offering use of his employees to clean party headquarters at no charge.
-He was rewarded for his community service with an appointment to serve on the Norwood Park Township street lighting committee, subsequently earning the title of precinct captain.
+Gacy entered local Democratic Party politics, initially offering use of his employees to clean party headquarters at no charge.
+He was rewarded with an invitation to serve on the Norwood Park Township street lighting committee, subsequently earning the title of precinct captain.

-In 1975, Gacy was appointed director of Chicago's annual Polish Constitution Day Parade, an event he would supervise until 1978.
-Through his work with the parade, Gacy met and was photographed with First Lady Rosalynn Carter on May 6, 1978.
+In 1975, Gacy was appointed director of Chicago's annual Polish Constitution Day Parade.
+Through his work with the parade, which he would supervise until 1978, Gacy met and was photographed with First Lady Rosalynn Carter wearing an "S" pin, indicating a person given special clearance.
 The event later became an embarrassment to the United States Secret Service.
-In the pictures, Gacy is wearing an "S" pin, indicating a person given special clearance.